This post may contain affiliate links. Please see our disclosure policy.

 The amount of bubbles in your bubble bath can be affected by the type of water you have.
 If you have hard water, you may notice fewer bubbles.
 However, if you have soft water, you can use this recipe without decyl glucoside and still get some bubbles, although not as many as you would otherwise.

-Can I use any essential oil in bubble baths?
+Can I use any essential oils in bubble baths?

 Most gentle essential oils such as geranium, frankincense, lavender, and chamomile are safe for use in the bath.

-Avoid hot oils such as the ones listed below.
-These oils can burn the skin when mixed with water.
+Avoid hot oils as they can burn the skin when mixed with water.

 Castile soap bubble bath in mason jar